-Affordability is not simply an issue of home values but also of incomes, hence why the next series of charts focus on the combination of these two factors.
+Affordability is not simply an issue of home values but also of incomes, hence the next series of charts focus on the combination of these two factors.
 Figure 26 displays how income has changed in North Central Idaho in the past ten-years.
 Not surprisingly, the region trails the national average, though some areas appear to be closing the gap.
-Nez Perce County in particular tracks fairly well with the statewide average, surpassing it in some years.
-Latah County is also closing the gap, signaling Moscow's ongoing transformation away from being merely a "college town."
-Clearwater, Idaho, and Lewis counties are exchanging places year-over-year, but largely not making significant progress on incomes.
+Nez Perce County, in particular, tracks fairly well with the statewide average and also surpasses it in some years.
+Latah County is also closing the gap, signaling Moscow's ongoing transformation away from being a "college town."
+Clearwater, Idaho and Lewis are exchanging places year-over-year but largely not making significant progress on incomes.